i-like-robots/hyperons/README.md

 ## Usage

 This module provides a single function.
-If you've worked with [React][react] before then this function can be considered equivalent to `React.createElement` but instead of returning framework specific code it creates and returns strings of HTML markup.
+If you've worked with [React][react] before then this function can be considered equivalent to `React.createElement` but instead of returning a virtual DOM it creates and returns [safe strings](#safe-strings) of HTML.

 ```
 hyperons(element, [properties], [...children])